-The following are selected excerpts and paraphrases from the Vanderbilt University Retirement Plan and the Vanderbilt University Retirement Plan for New Faculty, which set forth the provisions of the retirement plan.
+The Vanderbilt Retirement Plan offers a choice of mutual funds.
+The following are selected excerpts and paraphrase from the Vanderbilt University Retirement Plan and the Vanderbilt University Retirement Plan for New Faculty, which set forth the provisions of the retirement plan.

 Under Internal Revenue Service definition, a faculty member is “highly compensated” for a particular calendar year (the “determination year”) if in the year preceding or in the determination year the faculty member received compensation from Vanderbilt in excess of a specified index amount ($110,000 in 2009).
 The gross compensation paid during the determination year is counted.
 Faculty members seeking more specific information regarding their own situations or wishing to review the plan document should contact the Benefits Office of Human Resources.

+Contributions under this retirement plan will be made on a monthly basis during years of participation, except for months in which no salary is paid.
 Participation in the Vanderbilt retirement plan is mandatory.
-For all faculty members except those who participate in the Vanderbilt Medical Group, the mandatory contribution amount is three percent of salary.
-VMG members should consult the Benefits Office of Human Resources for the current amount of their mandatory contribution.
-Contributions will be made on a tax deferred basis under an agreement with the university for salary reduction to reduce a participant’s salary by an amount not less than $200 in a plan year nor more than the limit allowed under the Internal Revenue Code (excluding from this calculation the salary supplement, described in Section B, below).
+For all faculty members except those who are in the School of Medicine Clinical Departments (and those faculty who are in the Basic Sciences Departments and who also participate in the Vanderbilt Medical mandatory contribution amount is three percent of salary.
+Faculty who are in the School of Medicine Clinical Departments are employed by Vanderbilt University Medical Center.
+They consult the Benefits Office of the Vanderbilt University Medical Center’s Human Resources current amount of their mandatory contribution.
+Contributions will be made on a tax deferred basis under an agreement with the University for salary reduction to reduce a participant’s salary by an amount not less than $200 in a plan year nor more than the limit allowed under the Internal Revenue Code (excluding from this calculation the salary supplement, described in Section B, below).
 No elective deferrals may be made to the Vanderbilt plan in excess of the annual limit imposed by the Internal Revenue Code, which in 2009 is $16,500.
-Only an election for Roth contributions may be made to this plan on an after-tax basis.
+Only an election for Roth IRA contributions may be made to this plan on an after tax basis.

-It may be necessary to distribute each year to faculty members who are “highly compensated” under the Internal Revenue Service definition a portion of the university matching contribution (including investment earnings).
+It may be necessary to distribute each year to faculty members who are “highly compensated” under the Internal Revenue Service definition a portion of the University matching contribution (including investment earnings).
 Any such distribution must be treated as taxable income.

-Plan contributions will be forwarded to TIAA-CREF, Vanguard, VALIC, and/or Fidelity to be applied to premiums on regular retirement annuity contracts or deposits for mutual fund shares in any proportion elected by the participant.
-Matching contributions on behalf of a participant will be divided in the same manner as the respective designations by such participant for the first three percent (3%) and the first additional two percent (2%) of his or her elective deferrals.
+Faculty members should consult the Benefits Office of Human Resources for more information.
+Investment of Contributions Plan contributions will be forwarded to TIAA-CREF, Vanguard, VALIC, and/or Fidelity to be applied to premiums on regular retirement annuity contracts or deposits for mutual fund shares in any proportion elected by the participant.
+Matching contributions on behalf of a participant will be divided in the same manner as the respective designations by such participant for the first three percent (3%) and the first additional two percent (2%) of their/her/his elective deferrals.

-The associate vice chancellor for human resources of the university is the administrator of this plan and is responsible for enrolling participants, sending plan contributions for each participant as premiums to annuity contracts issued on the participant’s life, and for performing other duties required for the operation of the plan.
+The associate vice chancellor for human resources of the University is the administrator of this plan and is responsible for enrolling participants, sending plan contributions for each participant as premiums to annuity contracts issued on the participant’s life, and for performing other duties required for the operation of the plan.
 The administrator may designate in writing other persons to carry out duties under this plan.

-Subject to the conditions stated in Section A, above, Investment of Contributions, the following will receive a taxable salary supplement equal to five percent (5%) of their salary, up to $10,500: professors, associate professors, assistant professors, professors of the practice, lecturers, senior lecturers, principal senior lecturers, and instructors; collegiate and pre-collegiate faculty members in the Blair School of Music; research professors, research associate professors, research assistant professors, and research instructors; School of Medicine ranks designated by the words “assistant in,” “associate in,” and “senior associate in,” each followed by a departmental designation; general officers, members of the Executive Administration, and senior exempt staff.
+Subject to the conditions stated in Section A, above, Investment of Contributions, the following will receive a taxable salary supplement equal to five percent (5%) of their salary, up to $10,500: professors, associate professors, assistant professors, professors of the practice, lecturers, senior lecturers, principal senior lecturers, and instructors; collegiate and pre-collegiate faculty members in the Blair School of Music; research professors, research associate professors, research assistant professors, and research instructors; School of Medicine ranks designated by the words “assistant in” “associate in,” and “senior associate in,” each followed by a departmental designation; general officers, members of the Executive Administration, and senior exempt staff.